Sudhakar (actor)

-Betha Sudhakar is a former Indian actor, comedian and film producer.
+Sudhakar is a retired Indian actor, comedian and film producer, who worked in Telugu, Tamil, and Kannada films.
 He has appeared more than 600 films in predominantly in Telugu and Tamil language films.
-He produced several films in Telugu, including Yamudiki Mogudu (1988).
+He produced several films including Yamudiki Mogudu (1988).
 He won two Nandi Awards.

 Early life and personal life

 Sudhakar was born in Vishakapatnam district.
 His father was a deputy collector who traveled all across Andhra Pradesh.
 He was the seventh and youngest of seven brothers.
 After completing his intermediate at Andhra-Hindu College in Guntur, he enrolled in the Madras Film Institute to pursue a career in film acting.

 Film career

 Sudhakar made his acting debut as a lead hero in the 1978 Tamil film, Kizhakke Pogum Rail.
 He portrayed the lead hero in a number of Tamil films and had a number of box office successes.

 In 1980, he forayed into Telugu films with Srushti Rahasyalu.
-For close to a decade, he continued playing lead roles.
+Initially, he played lead roles in Telugu.
+For close to a decade, he continued playing second lead and supporting roles.
 From the early 90s, he started taking up comic roles and gained a lot of popularity as one of the top comedians in Telugu industry.
 His unusual vocal modulation and speech pronunciation made him an ideal choice for comedic roles on the silver screen.

 He turned producer with Chiranjeevi starrer 1988 film Yamudiki Mogudu, and went on to produce three more films.

 As a comedian, some of his best films include Allari Priyudu (1993), Sisindri (1995), Hitler (1997) and Dongaata (1997), Pelli Pandiri (1997), among others.